Install the tracking code

 To hide a prospect, check the box next to the prospect and click Hide.
-After you've hidden a prospect, the prospect will not appear in the Daily Prospects Digest email.
+After you've hidden a prospect, the prospect will not appear in the daily email.

 To favorite a prospect, click theIf you'd like to add a company to the CRM click the + icon to the right of the company name.
 Alternatively, you can check the box beside multiple companies and click +Add to database to add them all at once. star next to the prospect.

 Click the company name to see additional details about the company, such as industry, annual revenue, and location.

 Click View in LinkedIn to access the company's LinkedIn profile or click theexternal link icon to the right of the Domain property to go to the company's website.

 Click Add a company next to the company name to create a record for this company in your CRM database.
 The company will then be available from the companies dashboard.